What is a PIP?

 PIP Body

-This is a suggestion of PIP body:
+This is a suggestion for the PIP body:

 # Abstract